House Democrats expect to unveil formal charges in Trump impeachment

 Leadership was likely to share the plan with rank-and-file members of the House Democratic caucus, which is due to meet on Tuesday morning in the U.S. Capitol.

-Reporting by Susan Cornwell, Richard Cowan, David Morgan; Writing by Doina Chiacu; Editing by Peter Cooney and Lincoln Feast.
+Reporting by Susan Cornwell, Richard Cowan, David Morgan; Writing by Doina Chiacu; Editing by Peter Cooney, Lincoln Feast and Nick Zieminski